THE AFFILIATE MARKETING PRIMER

 The short answer: think creatively!!...
 Find your own unique niche...
 And track your experiments to see which work best (if well enough isn't good enough for your purposes).

 But let's back up a bit first.
 Initially, you'll have some setup to attend to.
-You'll have to spend some time selecting, then downloading, banners/links and placing them on your site, and so forth...
+You'll have to spend some time selecting, then downloading, links/banners and placing them on your site, and so forth...
 Rest, if you need to!
 When you have the energy, face the next step: making your affiliate program/s come alive.

 CHOOSING AFFILIATE I.D.s: